kbventures/kbventures/README.md

 A business professional with 15+ years of experience implementing solutions for hundreds of clients and business partners as a business & banking Consultant and certified financial planner.

 I'm Ken Beaudin and I am from Canada.
-As a software engineer, developing elegant solutions while elevating others is what I do.
+As a software developer, developing elegant solutions while elevating others is what I do.
 Helping others and communities grow is a passion of mine.

 Let's connect and grow together!